Long-lived particle reconstruction downstream of the LHCb magnet: Reconstruction of LambdabToJpsiLz decays

 The measurement of the \Lz vertex resolution provided by the vertex fitter offers a data procedure to estimate on a event-by-event basis the vertex resolution.
 Figure~\ref{fig:PeE_MC_data} (left) illustrates the most probable values of these estimates along the $z$ axis, $\sigma_{z_{\rm vtx}}$, for both simulation and data, and different regions (bins) of $z_{\rm vtx}$.
 Error bars are evaluated adding in quadrature the 68.3\% CL region of the per-event distribution divided by the root square of the yields, and the half difference between the most probable and the median values.
 Figure~\ref{fig:PeE_MC_data} (right) shows the distributions of the $\sigma_{z_{\rm vtx}}$ estimates for candidates falling in the second bin of the (left), for simulation and data.
 The distributions can be described using a Johnson ${\rm S_U}$ function~\cite{JohnsonSU}.
 There is a good agreement simulation and data.
 The global offset with respect to the resolution in simulation estimated from residuals, also shown, is a consequence of the non-Gaussian effects in the reconstruction and the irreducible offset of the resolution function.
 The $\sigma_{z_{\rm vtx}}$ distributions are unaffected by the presence of \ghost events.

-The polar and azimuthal angles, $\theta_p$ and $\phi_p$, of the proton direction in the \Lz rest frame, reached from the \Lb rest frame and rotated by the spherical angles of the \Lz momentum in the \Lb frame, are essential ingredients of the \Lz polarisation determination required for the MDM and EDM measurements~\cite{Botella:2016ksl,LHCb-PAPER-2020-005}.
+The polar and azimuthal angles, $\theta_p$ and $\phi_p$, of the proton direction in the \Lz rest frame, reached from the \Lb rest frame and rotated by the spherical angles of the \Lz momentum in the \Lb frame, are essential ingredients of the \Lz polarisation determination required for the measurements of the magnetic and electric dipole moments~\cite{Botella:2016ksl,LHCb-PAPER-2020-005}.
 The resolution on these helicity angles as obtained using the decay chain fitter and residuals in simulation is shown in Fig.~\ref{fig:helicity_angles_Lambdab}.
 It is strongly affected by the presence of \ghost events.
 Candidates passing the BDT selection have a resolution close to that of \good events.